CaptainCrouton89/AlariaWiki/Talents.md

 <div class="destiny-level">Destiny Level</div class="destiny-level">

-If a creature chooses the same stance a second time, that creature has dis[advantage](Advantage and Disadvantage) on AD rolls.
+If a creature chooses the same stance a second time, that creature has dis[advantage]([Advantage](Advantage and Disadvantage) and Disadvantage) on AD rolls.

 <br>
 <hr>